In Kerala Gold Smuggling Case, Opposition Targets Chief Minister's Office

-The employee's contract stands suspended by the state government after alleged links to the smuggling of 30 kg of gold seized by the Customs department.
+The employee's contract stands suspended by the state government after alleged links to the smuggling of 30 kg of gold seized by the Customs department on July 4.
 The Chief Minister, however, had denied these allegations.
-The gold, which was a part of a diplomatic consignment, had arrived at the Thiruvananthapuram airport last month.
+The gold, which was a part of a diplomatic consignment, had arrived at the Thiruvananthapuram airport.

-Swapna was also a former employee at the UAE Consulate; she was also a liaisoning officer for one of the firms linked to the Information Technology department of Kerala government.
-"The contract of the concerned person has been terminated since the serious allegations," sources at Chief Minister's Office confirmed to NDTV.
+Swapna Suresh was also a former employee at the UAE Consulate; she was also a liaisoning officer for one of the firms linked to the Information Technology department of Kerala government.
+"The contract of the concerned person has been terminated since the serious allegations emerged," sources at the Chief Minister's Office confirmed to NDTV.

-However, Opposition Leader Ramesh Chennithala has sought for a CBI probe in the smuggling case, alleging connections between the accused and Kerala's IT Principle Secretary M Sivasankar.
+Opposition Leader Ramesh Chennithala has sought for a CBI probe in the smuggling case, alleging connections between the accused and Kerala's IT Principal Secretary M Sivasankar.
 He was removed this morning from the post of secretary to the Chief Minister.

 "I demand a CBI inquiry in the gold smuggling case.
 The accused is closely connected with Kerala's IT secretary, who is also secretary of CM @vijayanpinarayi.
 It's quite clear now that CM's office and his secretary is involved in this case (sic)," Ramesh Chennithala had tweeted.